I didn’t go grain-free to lose weight. So I was surprised when I lost 3 kilos during my first week of eating grain-free.

 I’d read enough to know that getting rid of grain from his diet was worth a go.

 Time to get back to basics.
 Vegetables.
 Good fats.
 A little bit of meat, fruit, and dairy; for now.
 I also planned to cut dairy, but again, that’s another post.
 And I planned to re-introduce some fermented grains and a tiny bit of rice, once we’d reset our health.

 Why Go Grain Free?

 - The human body can’t easily digest whole grains.
 Wheat and other grains are high in energy.
 And some whole grains are high in nutrients, but that doesn’t help humans much since we have trouble digesting them.
-That’s a simplistic overview, but in short, whole grains, in the form that we are commonly buying and consuming them (not organic, sprouted or fermented), are not as helpful to health as our conditioning would have us believe.
+That’s a simplistic overview, but in short, whole grains, in the form that we are commonly buying and consuming them (not organic, sprouted or fermented like our ancestors ate), are not as helpful to health as our conditioning would have us believe.

 What To Eliminate When You Go Grain-Free.